Fluticasone Oral Inhalation

 WHY is this medicine prescribed?

-Fluticasone oral inhalation is used to prevent difficulty breathing, chest tightness, wheezing, and coughing caused by asthma.
-Fluticasone is in a class of medications called corticosteroids.
-It works by decreasing swelling and irritation in the airways to allow for easier breathing.
+Fluticasone oral inhalation is used to prevent difficulty breathing, chest tightness, wheezing, and coughing caused by asthma in adults and children 4 years of age and older.
+It is in a class of medications called corticosteroids.
+Fluticasone works by decreasing swelling and irritation in the airways to allow for easier breathing.

 HOW should this medicine be used?

 Talk to your doctor about how you should use your other oral and inhaled medications for asthma during your treatment with fluticasone inhalation.
-If you were taking an oral steroid such as dexamethasone (Decadron, Dexone), methylprednisolone (Medrol), or prednisone (Deltasone), your doctor may want to gradually decrease your steroid dose starting at least 1 week after you begin to use fluticasone.
-Special care will be needed in certain situations for several months as your body adjusts to the change in medication.
-Ask your doctor for more information.
+If you are using any other inhaled medications, ask your doctor if you should inhale these medications a certain amount of time before and after you inhale fluticasone inhalation.
+If you were taking an oral steroid such as dexamethasone, methylprednisolone (Medrol), or prednisone (Rayos), your doctor may want to gradually decrease your steroid dose starting at least 1 week after you begin to use fluticasone.

 Fluticasone helps to prevent asthma attacks (sudden episodes of shortness of breath, wheezing, and coughing) but will not stop an asthma attack that has already started.
 Do not use fluticasone during an asthma attack.
 Your doctor will prescribe a short-acting inhaler to use during asthma attacks.

 Your doctor will probably start you on an average dose of fluticasone.
 Your doctor may decrease your dose when your symptoms are controlled or increase it if your symptoms have not improved after at least 2 weeks.

 Fluticasone controls asthma but does not cure it.
 Your symptoms may improve 24 hours after you begin using fluticasone, but it may take 2 weeks or longer before you feel the full benefit of the medication.
 Continue to use fluticasone even if you feel well.
 Do not stop using fluticasone without talking to your doctor.